-The chemical structure of the deposited chemical species is not well characterized and is certainly complex (see also Table II).
-For example it is known that a discharge of an $CF_4/O_2$ gas mixture, creates $CF_3^+, CF_2^+, O_2^+, O^-, F^-$ ions and $CF_3, CF_2, O, F$ radicals [33] Note however that the fraction of dissociated species among the gas molecules is usually very small (of the order of $10^{-5}$ ) in this discharges used for material processing, hence it is highly probable that not only dissociated molecules are deposited on the substrate.
+The chemical structure of the deposited chemical species is not well characterized and is certainly complex (see also Table 2).
+For example it is known that a discharge of a CF_4/O_2 gas mixture, creates CF_3^+ , CF_2^+ , O_2^+ , O_7^- , F_7^- ions and CF_3 , CF_2 , O_7^+ , F_7^- ions and F_7^+ , F_7^- ions and F_7^+ , F_7^- ions and F_7^+ , F_7^- ions and F_7^- F_7^- ion

 The pentylamine discharge technique was adapted to attach DNA molecules to conducting electrodes in the experiments from Refs.
-[11, 12].
+[11,12].
 It constitutes the main difference with other studies where in most cases the substrate was silicon dioxide.
 Hence we dedicated considerable efforts to identify the substrate on which this treatment yields effective binding of DNA molecules.
 These studies led us to the conclusion that reproducible adsorption of DNA with pentylamine treatment occurs only on carbon coated substrates, which are similar to the carbon support films for electron microscopy.
 In this respect the analysis in [12] is somewhat misleading since it claims that pentylamine can form a polymer film on mica suitable for adsorption of DNA.
 Below we summarize the results of our DNA deposition experiments on different substrates using the pentylamine technique.
 In all cases the DNA deposition was attempted rapidly (at most one hour) after the glow discharge since we have observed that the efficiency of the pentylamine layer at binding DNA molecules decreases quickly once it is exposed to ambient air.

 Our attempts to deposit DNA on a freshly cleaved mica substrate functionalized by pentylamine plasma were never successful.
-An example AFM image of the mica substrate after pentylamine plasma and DNA deposition is shown on Fig. 7.
-Only a single feature reassembling a DNA molecule can be distinguished inside the 3 $\mu$ m × 3 $\mu$ m scan area : this is much less than the number of molecules on the Figs. 3,5 which have similar scan size.
+An example AFM image of the mica substrate after pentylamine plasma and DNA deposition is shown in Fig. 7.
+Only a single feature reassembling a DNA molecule can be distinguished inside the 3 μ m × 3 μ m scan area: this is much less than the number of molecules in Figs. 3, 5 which have similar scan size.
 The absence of molecules on the mica substrate is puzzling since DNA binds to both pentylamine functionalized surfaces and bare mica.
 A possible explanation is that in a first stage molecules bind to the pentylamine film on top of the mica surface.
 In a second stage this film is washed away from the surface when the sample is dried ripping away the DNA molecules on top of the pentylamine film.
 Indeed the pentylamine film must be destroyed at some stage of the deposition because the density of DNA molecules on the surface is extremely small compared to the densities achieved on the Pt/C surface with the same functionalization.
-It can not be destroyed immediately when the drop is deposited on the surface, otherwise DNA molecules would bind to the exposed mica surface.
+It cannot be destroyed immediately when the drop is deposited on the surface, otherwise DNA molecules would bind to the exposed mica surface.
 To summarize in the above scenario pentylamine masks the mica surface from the DNA solution and is at least partially removed when the sample is dried, carrying away the attached DNA molecules (this assumes that the layer formed during the plasma discharge is continuous).